ContextMapper/contextmapper.github.io/_docs/generators/service-cutter.md

 <a href="/img/service-cutter-input-generation-1.png">![Generate ServiceCutter ERD File](/img/service-cutter-input-generation-1.png)</a>

 ### Generate SCL File
-The second input file for Service Cutter deals with additional *User representations*.
-Service Cutter takes them in JSON format, but  there is some manual work required to create these file.
-Hence, we implemented another DSL which makes this step much easier.
+The second input file for Service Cutter deals with additional *user representations*.
+Service Cutter takes them in JSON format, but we implemented another DSL which makes it easier to edit them (since Context Mapper v6.x.x not really necessary anymore, since we can generate the complete file out of your CML model).
 These files have the file extension `*.scl*` (for *Service Cutter Language*).

 An SCL file can be generated out of a CML file.
 Again, a right-click in the CML editor will allow you to call the action **Generate Service Cutter User Representations (SCL)**: